Siguza/IOHIDeous/README.md

 The exploit consists of three parts:

-- `poc` panics the kernel to demonstrate the present of a memory corruption, should work on all macOS versions.
+- `poc` panics the kernel to demonstrate the presence of a memory corruption, should work on all macOS versions.
 - `leak` leaks the kernel slide, could be adapted to other versions but as-is works only on High Sierra.
 - `hid` achieves full kernel r/w, tested only on Sierra and High Sierra (up to & including 10.13.1), might work on earlier versions too.